pluralsight/guides/draft/java-and-j2ee/building-a-graphql-server-with-spring-boot/article.md

 </dependency>
 ```

-However, you'll also want to use a library like [GraphQL Java Tools](https://github.com/graphql-java/graphql-java-tools) to parse GraphQL schemas instead of describing your types programmatically and map them automatically to Java objects:
+However, you'll also want to use a library like [GraphQL Java Tools](https://github.com/graphql-java/graphql-java-tools) to parse GraphQL schemas instead of describing your types programmatically.
+This library also maps them automatically to Java objects:
 ```
 <!-- https://mvnrepository.com/artifact/com.graphql-java/graphql-java-tools -->
 <dependency>